merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-2.md

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_12.png" width=50 %}

-Or, you can directly search for _NifH_ and you will notice two results which are not expected.
-We know from Tom's paper that COG miss-annotates a ferredoxin gene as _NifH_:
+Or, you can directly search for `NifH` and you will notice two results which are not expected.
+As you might recall from the previous tutorial chapter, we know from Tom's paper that COG mis-annotates a ferredoxin gene as _NifH_:

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_13.png" width=50 %}
 <blockquote markdown="1">